wpmarble/wpmarble/README.md

 # wpmarble
-R package for functions I use ofen
+R package for functions I use often